AshwinPathi/claude-api-py/README.md

 - Starting a conversation
 - Sending a message and receiving a response (can't send files yet)
 - Delete a conversation
+- Create an attachment from a file
+- Send attachments

 Note that the api is __**synchronous**__.